-The Best Period Pants In The UK (PFAS Free) Tested & Reviewed
+The Best Period Pants In The UK (PFAS Free) Tested

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Period waste is a huge environmental problem.
+As well as being made of fossil fuels, period waste is a huge environmental problem.
 An estimated 200,000 tonnes of sanitary products are estimated to end up in landfill in the UK each year.
+And single-use sanitary products are the fifth most common item found on Europeโ€™s beaches, as many are incorrectly flushed down the loo.

 What To Know About PFAS In Period Underwear